 Specifically in healthcare, “machine learning” applications offer opportunities to help improve patient outcomes, transcribe medical notes, detect disease, and even diagnose conditions

 Addressing healthcare executives directly, he warns “You need to know how to leverage AI.
 If not, you’ll be replaced by another leader or replaced by a competitor using AI.
 There is a parade…people in the back will be crushed.”

 Panel Recap: Innovation across Payments, Business Models, Investment, and Clinical

-Ben Carter, CFO of Trinity Health; Nancy-Ann DeParle, partner of Consonance Capital Partners; Gyasi Chisley, Chief Strategy Officer Payment Innovation at United Health Care; Jeff Crudele, CFO of Allegheny Health Network
+Ben Carter, CFO of Trinity Health; Nancy-Ann DeParle, partner of Consonance Capital Partners; Gyasi Chisley, presently President and CEO at Cancer Treatment Centers of America Hospitals and Clinics; Jeff Crudele, CFO of Allegheny Health Network

 Payment innovation: Moderated by Ben Carter, CFO of Trinity Health, the panel covered risk sharing, the underlying need to drive quality outcomes, payer-provider trust, and “Medicare for All” as a battle-cry to bring the coverage issue and impact of dismantling the Affordable Care Act to the fore.

 Nancy-Ann DeParle, partner of Consonance Capital Partners and former White House Deputy Chief of Staff for Policy in the Obama Administration, highlighted the increasing desire for both large and small providers to take risk, and tempered concerns of significant regulatory changes because of inter- and intra-party warfare in Washington DC.